dwkim78/upsilon/README.md

 we used 700 trees with randomly selected 10 features.
 The [F1 score] (http://en.wikipedia.org/wiki/F1_score)
 difference between these two models is less than 0.003, which is insignificant.
-The reason is only because GitHub does not allow to upload a file larger than 100 MB.
+The reason is because 1) GitHub does not allow to upload a file larger than 100 MB, and 2) reading a larger file takes longer.
 The size of the model with 700 trees and 10 features is 360 MB.
+Note that the model file is gzipped and written in a binary format.
+Thus the uncompressed size is much larger (i.e. by a factor of ~10).

 ## Minimum Requirements